muratk3n/thirdwave/en/tweets/2019/week40.md

 against it.
 Public op is fickle, this should not be a surprise because they dont know much.
 They elect the politician for the long term, so pols should act for that long-term too.
-It makes sense electorally to prepare for that distant vote too.
+It makes sense electorally to prepare for that distant vote.
 If DE politician went with public op on immigration then, they would be paying the price for it now.

 Act the speed of your institution.
 Forget this socmed bullshit.